Alcohol

 An Alcohol Brief Intervention (ABI), is a short, evidence-based, structured conversation about alcohol consumption with a patient/client.
 It seeks to motivate and support the individual to think about their drinking behaviour in a non-confrontational way, in order to reduce their consumption and/or their risk of harms.

-We are working with Public Health Scotland on reviewing the evidence on the current delivery of ABIs to ensure they are being carried out effectively and are as impactful as they can be in reducing the harms from alcohol.
+We are working with Public Health Scotland on reviewing the evidence on the current delivery of ABIs to ensure they are being carried out effectively and are as impactful as they can be in reducing the harms.

-We are supporting the UK Government on reviewing and updating the clinical guidelines for alcohol treatment.
-The guidance will introduce new approaches to treatment and will apply to a broad range of settings including primary care, hospital and justice settings.
-Development of the guidance is supported by a UK-wide expert group, which includes Scottish representatives.
+We supported the UK Government in reviewing and updating the Clinical guidelines for alcohol treatment (November 2025).
+The guidance introduces new approaches to treatment and applies to a broad range of settings including primary care, hospital and justice settings.
+Development of the guidance was supported by a UK-wide expert group, which included Scottish representatives.

 Recovery